 - environmental sciences

-The new Integrated Sciences Center is now open, providing new state-of-the-art laboratories, classrooms, and ample areas for collaboration.
+The new Integrated Sciences Complex is now open, providing new state-of-the-art laboratories, classrooms, and ample areas for collaboration.
 The ISC also includes the showcase Sandbox Laboratory, a location for short-term research activities with a wide variety of topics.

 Majors, Minors, and Programs at UMass Boston

 You can choose from more than 190 majors, minors, and programs in our 11 colleges.
 Read More

 The Office of Communications produces several publications, including The Point and Building Connections, all available on our website.
 Read More